-Before changing what you eat, following a specific diet, or taking new or more vitamins or mineral supplements (see opposite page), it is important to talk to your doctor or dietitian.
-They can discuss the advantages and disadvantages of any changes, and ensure they are safe during and after cancer treatment.
+Before changing what you eat, following a specific diet, or taking new or more vitamin and mineral supplements (see opposite page), it is important to talk to your doctor or dietitian.
+They can discuss the advantages and disadvantages of any changes, and ensure the changes are safe during and after cancer treatment.